hxrts/bitchat-rs/docs/phased-implementation-plan.md

 *   **Crypto (WASM)**: Pure Rust `dalek` cryptography suite (no `ring` due to WASM incompatibility).

 **Implementation Criteria (Done when...)**:
-*   The `bitchat-core` library and the `bitchat-nostr-transport` crate compile successfully to WASM.
+*   The `bitchat-core` library and the `bitchat-nostr` crate compile successfully to WASM.
 *   The WASM module can connect to Nostr relays and establish communication channels.
 *   A Noise session can be established between web clients and native clients over Nostr.
 *   Encrypted messages can be sent and received between web clients and native clients.